falconry/falcon/docs/user/faq.rst

 types than JSON, either as part of the respective (de)serialization format, or via custom type extensions.

-.. seealso:: See :class:`falcon.media.json.JSONHandler` for an exmaple on how to
+.. seealso:: See :ref:`custom-media-json-encoder` for an example on how to
           use a custom json encoder.